SQ(1) User Commands SQ(1)

 Decrypt a message using either supplied keys, or by prompting for a password.
 If message tampering is detected, an error is returned.
 See below for details.

-If certificates are supplied using the `--signer-cert` option, any signatures that are found are checked using these certificates.
+If certificates are supplied using the `--signer-file` option, any signatures that are found are checked using these certificates.
 Verification is only successful if there is no bad signature, and the number of successfully verified signatures reaches the threshold configured with the `--signatures` parameter.

 The converse operation is `sq encrypt`.